bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 .. figure:: _static/GenCon.png
     :align: center

 The Stream Juggler Platform performs data processing that is fulfilled in modules.
 A module is a processor.
 The mode of processing in it is determined by a set of configurations uploaded to the system via the UI.

 The events enter the processor in streams from a list of supported interfaces - TCP, Kafka and T-streams.
 A result data are put into an external datastorage.

 .. figure:: _static/Overview2.png

-Actually, the processing componenet of the platform represents a pipeline of modules that perform input data transformation, computation and result data exporting.

-Below the general concepts fulfilled within the platform components are presented.

 SJ-Platform performs a **real-time data processing**.
 That means the system can handle events as soon as they are available inside the system without specific delay.

-The events enter the platform in streams from a list of supported interfaces - TCP, Kafka and T-streams.

 Streams can be very intensive and all events can not be handled by a single server of arbitrary performance.
 The system allows **scaling** the computations horizontally to handle increasing demands.